British Veterinary Association

-The British Veterinary Association (BVA) is the national body for veterinary surgeons in the United Kingdom and is a not-for-profit organisation.
-Its purpose is that of knowledge dissemination, and not professional validation or academic competence.
-Knowledge dissemination is important in the veterinary profession to prevent a knowledge divide.
+The British Veterinary Association (BVA) is the national body for veterinary surgeons in the United Kingdom, and is a not-for-profit organisation.
+Its purpose is that of knowledge dissemination, which is important in the veterinary profession to prevent a knowledge divide; and not professional validation or academic competence.

 History

 National Veterinary Association

-A preceding organisation started out as the National Veterinary Association in 1882 after the first ever British National Veterinary Congress in July 1881.
+A preceding organisation started out as the National Veterinary Association in 1882, after the first ever British National Veterinary Congress in July, 1881.
 A vet, George Banham, had suggested the idea of a national veterinary association.
 George Fleming, the principal vet to the Armed Forces, was the first elected president.
 The association was open to any vet, no matter which country they were from, on the payment of half a guinea.
 Other previous veterinary associations still co-existed though.
 It had an informal organisation and meetings across the country were arranged on an ad hoc basis.
-This style of organisation did not suit many vets, who wanted an organisation where they could discuss matters which did not or could not be discussed by the RCVS.
-In 1909 at a meeting of the Scottish Metropolitan Veterinary Association, Professor Orlando Charnock Bradley of the Edinburgh Veterinary College, called for a 'one single British veterinary association'.
-The idea was generally accepted, but the First World War stopped anything from happening.
+This style of organisation did not suit many vets, because they wanted an organisation, where they could discuss matters which did not or could not be discussed by the RCVS.
+In 1909, at a meeting of the Scottish Metropolitan Veterinary Association, Professor Orlando Charnock Bradley of the Edinburgh Veterinary College, called for a 'one single British veterinary association.'
+The idea was generally accepted, but the First World War proved to be a hindrance.

 National Veterinary Medical Association

-At a meeting on 31 October 1919 the National Veterinary Medical Association was formed.
+At a meeting on 31 October, 1919, the National Veterinary Medical Association was formed.
 Orlando Charnock Bradley became this association's first president.
 The co-existent veterinary associations no longer continued.
-The NVMA became a coherent regulated organisation and started to achieve things for vets, the country, and not-least the world.
+The NVMA became a coherent regulated organisation and started to achieve things for vets, the country, and at large, the world.
 It has profoundly helped animal welfare and food production.

 In 1952, it became the BVA.

 In 1984, it founded the BVA Animal Welfare Foundation.